-- a) A backflow prevention assembly (with detector loop & detector meter) shall be placed on fire service lines as required by the City.
-See PWDS 5.7 for ownership and responsibility for fire protection service from mainline connection to building. - b) Plans for fire service lines shall meet the requirements outlined in PWDS Division 1, and shall be stamped by a licensed Civil Engineer.
-The portion of the fire service within the right-of-way shall conform with PWDS 5.8.f.9 (ie. Cl 52 DI pipe), and the remainder (on private property) shall conform with the Oregon Fire Code and referenced standards, and shall be acceptable to the Fire Chief. - c) Drawings for fire services shall include vicinity map, adjoining street name, width, curb and property line, location of existing water line referenced to the property line, existing hydrant locations and the distance to property pins where the service crosses the property line (offset as required to avoid conflict with survey monuments per ORS 92.044.7). - d) Service taps on fire service lines are prohibited.
+- a) A backflow prevention assembly (with detector loop & detector meter) shall be placed on fire service lines as required by the City (located on private property outside of the public right-of-way or City easement).
+See PWDS 5.7 for ownership and responsibility for fire protection service from mainline connection to the building. - Plans for fire service lines shall meet the requirements outlined in PWDS Division 1, and shall be stamped by a licensed Civil Engineer.
+The portion of the fire service within the right-of-way or within utility easements to the City shall conform with PWDS 5.8.f.9 (ie. Cl 52 DI pipe), and the remainder (on private property) shall conform with the Oregon Fire Code and referenced standards, and shall be acceptable to the Fire Code OfficialFire Chief.

+- c) Drawings for fire services shall include vicinity map, adjoining street name, width, curb and property line, location of existing water line referenced to the property line, existing hydrant locations and the distance to property pins where the service crosses the property line (offset as required to avoid conflict with survey monuments per ORS 92.044.7). - d) Service taps on fire service lines are prohibited.